 If your child is going to miss school because of illness, please call the school as soon as possible.
 All student absences should be followed up the next day with a note signed by a parent, guardian or doctor.
 KIPP staff will call to verify all student absences.
-Please let Ms. Smith knows if there are any medical concerns or special circumstances of which we should be aware.
+Please let the main office know if there are any medical concerns or special circumstances of which we should be aware.

-FARIY DISMISSAL
+EARLY DISMISSAL